What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 Mild Traumatic Brain Injury Definition

-While there is no single definition of a mild traumatic brain injury, the generally accepted one is a bump or blow to the head that disrupts brain function and results in a loss of consciousness less than 30 minutes.
+A mild traumatic brain injury refers to a bump or blow to the head that disrupts brain function and results in a loss of consciousness less than 30 minutes.

 Another name for mild TBI is concussion or minor head trauma.